May 2026·7 min read

 The General Rule of Thumb

-- Above ₱3,000,000 → Graduated tax is mandatory (8% no longer eligible)
+• Above ₱3,000,000 → Graduated tax is mandatory (8% option is no longer available)

 Use the Am I Overpaying? tool to run your exact numbers